...

 The role of public relations in crisis communication

-• Design a proactive response plan.
+• Designing a crisis response plan.

-• Maintain transparency with stakeholders.
+• Maintaining clear, transparent communication with stakeholders.

-• Safeguard reputation and restore trust.
+• Protecting corporate reputation and restoring public trust.

 Crisis communication plan: What it is and why it matters